zammad/zammad-admin-documentation/manage/webhook/payload.rst

 .. note::

    * For better readability, all empty and ``null`` values have been omitted from the sample payload above.
-     That means the webhooks you receive
-     *will include additional fields not shown here*.
+That means the webhooks you receive *will include additional fields not shown here*.

    * Webhooks will also include fields for any relevant :doc:`custom objects </system/objects>` defined in your system.

    * Attachments are *not included*; links to attachments *are* (authentication required).

+   * Linked tickets are *not included*.

    * None of the following **user attributes** are included: